The League of Extraordinary Gentlemen, Volume IV: The Tempest: Plot

-In Africa, Mina Murray and Orlando bring Emma Night to the fire of youth, where she's made young again and immortal.
+In Africa, Mina Murray and Orlando bring Emma Night to the fire of youth, where she is made young again and immortal.
 Since Night has abandoned MI5 and stolen several items, including the Black Dossier, the three are now fugitives.
 They decide to seek refuge with Jack Nemo, great-grandson of the original Captain Nemo, on Lincoln Island.

 Unknown to the women, Night is replaced as M by the elderly Jimmy Bond, who after torturing three of Night's old friends, who commit suicide, tracks them to the pool.
 After bathing in it, Bond destroys it with a nuclear bomb.
 He then does research on the League's history and learns, among other things, about the Blazing World, which he also nukes.
 The women and Jack learn of this from an AI the latter owns, and while Mina and Jack head for the Blazing World, Emma and Orlando head to London to kill Bond.

 Meanwhile, Satin Astro, former member of superhero team the Seven Stars, arrives from the year 2996 to prevent a global catastrophe that results in a ruthless dictatorship ruling Earth from Mars.
 She tries to get her old team back together, but since most are either dead or retired, only the Martian telepath Marsman joins her.
 The two go to their team's old headquarters in London, also the League's former HQ, where they meet Emma and Orlando.
 Another telepath working with former member Captain Universe reveals to Marsman that member Vull the Invisible was Mina, while Universe and Electrogirl eventually decide to rejoin.
 Though the attempts to kill Bond fail, he is presumed dead when a massive explosion obliterates MI5.